boris-soroker/getting-started/en/faq/list.md

 ---
 ### <a href="#bot-account" name="bot-account">**What is a bot account?**</a>

-We recommend to use so-called _bot accounts_ (specially created accounts) to create Portals and/or Tubes for chat rooms from the following chat platforms:
+We recommend to use so-called _bot accounts_ (specially created accounts) to create Portals and/or Tubes for chat rooms from the following subset of [supported platforms](/getting-started/en/faq/list#supported-platform):

  - Campfire
  - Gitter